drhsqlite/fossil-mirror/www/caps/index.md

-# Administering User Capabilities
+# Administering User Capabilities (a.k.a.
+Permissions)

-Fossil includes a powerful [role-based access control system][rbac] which affects which users have which capabilities within a given [served][svr] Fossil repository.
-We call this the capability system, or “caps” for short.
+Fossil includes a powerful [role-based access control system][rbac] which affects which users have which capabilities(^Some parts of the Fossil code call these “permissions” instead, but since there is [a clear and present risk of confusion](#webonly) with operating system level file permissions in this context, we avoid using that term for Fossil’s RBAC capability flags in these pages.) within a given [served][svr] Fossil repository.
+We call this the “caps” system for short.

 Fossil stores a user’s caps as an unordered string of ASCII characters, one capability per, [currently](./impl.md#choices) limited to